dataviruset/sm-hosties/hosties2/readme.txt

 !stoplr (also: !abortlr and !cancellr): Requires slay admin flag and will abort any and all active last requests.

 Requirements:
-SDKHooks v2
+SDK Hooks 2.0+

 Fresh Install Instructions:

 NOTE: Do not compile any individual file such as lastrequest.sp in the hosties/ directory, compiling sm_hosties.sp will include these files.
 If you'd like only lastrequest.sp then that is a separate discussion.

-Copy all files in the hosties\ directory to addons/sourcemod/scripting/hosties/ Copy the translation file to addons/sourcemod/translations/ Copy the hosties.inc and lastrequest.inc files to addons/sourcemod/scripting/include/ Copy sample-LR.sp and sm_hosties.sp to addons/sourcemod/scripting/ Compile sm_hosties and sample-LR and move SMX files to addons/sourcemod/plugins/ Run plugin for the first time and configure all settings in /cfg/sourcemod/sm_hosties.cfg
+Copy all files in the hosties/ directory to addons/sourcemod/scripting/hosties/ Copy all files in the translation/ directory to addons/sourcemod/translations/ Copy the hosties.inc and lastrequest.inc files to addons/sourcemod/scripting/include/ Copy lastrequest_shotgunwars.sp and sm_hosties.sp to addons/sourcemod/scripting/ Compile sm_hosties and lastrequest_shotgunwars and move SMX files to addons/sourcemod/plugins/ Run plugin for the first time and configure all settings in cfg/sourcemod/sm_hosties.cfg

 Upgrade Instructions:

-Rename your original sm_hosties.cfg in cfg/sourcemod/ to sm_hosties.backup
+Rename your original sm_hosties.cfg in cfg/sourcemod/ to sm_hosties.backup.cfg
-Let the Hosties 2 plugin start for the first time and create the new cfg file.
+Let the new version of the plugin start for the first time and create the new cfg file.
-Look at the sm_hosties.backup and merge your original settings with the new one.
+Look at the sm_hosties.backup.cfg and merge your original settings with the new one.

 Changes to Existing Cvars:

 A few of the existing cvar settings in SM_Hosties v1.x have changed slighlty in v2.
+Really, you should consider to redo all configuration if you're upgrading from 1.x.

 sm_hosties_lr_ts_max: This now controls the number of Ts allowed to have LRs going at the same time.
 sm_hosties_mute_immune: This now uses flag CHARACTERS instead of names.
 (E.g. use "z" instead of "root".)